visionappscz/bootstrap-ui/src/less/homepage.md

 ### JavaScript
 You will find Bootstrap UI JavaScript in the `dist/js` directory.

-Please note that jQuery and Bootstrap JavaScript **is not bundled** in Bootstrap UI distribution package, and neither are other dependencies of Bootstrap UI.
+Please note that jQuery and Bootstrap JavaScript **is not bundled** in the Bootstrap UI distribution package, and neither are other dependencies of Bootstrap UI.
 You can load them from [CDN](http://www.bootstrapcdn.com) if this option is available, or better, link the packages managed by Bower: